Celebrating Women-Owned / Women-Led Businesses in Downtown Boulder

 “My mom has owned a retail store for 48 years - my parents met because my dad applied for a job.
 Women-owned businesses was the normal in my family and I knew I wanted to open a retail store because I knew a lot about this industry.”

-Savvy on Peal carries a variety of brands and items - including pieces that Erica designs herself.
+Savvy on Pearl carries a variety of brands and items - including pieces that Erica designs herself.

 “When I’m designing, I get inspiration from what is currently trending.
 Right now it’s the retro/vintage vibe - I’ve been printing a lot on acid wash.
 It’s fun to be able to mix the Colorado vibes with a tourist twist.
 It’s not so much that I love clothes, but I love watching people love clothes.”